cronJ/chirpy-jekyll/_posts/2015-01-31-flash-nodemcu-on-esp8266.md

 ---

 <!-- prettier-ignore-start -->
 > There is a new guide for flashing NodeMcu on ESP8266.
-See [link](/electronic/2016/01/24/getting-nodemcu-running-on-an-ESP-01-module-in-2016.html)
+See [link](/posts/getting-nodemcu-running-on-an-ESP-01-module-in-2016/)
-{: .prompt-danger }
+{: .prompt-info }
 <!-- prettier-ignore-end -->

+## Introduction

 A little instruction on how to flash NodeMCU on your ESP-01 module.
 Then you can run LUA code on your ESP8266.